• Skip to primary navigation

 Arroz Mamposteao

-Arroz Mamposteao is a beloved Puerto Rican rice dish that will soon become a favorite in your home!
-A delicious blend of white rice, stewed beans, bacon, onions, peppers, and spices that creates the most flavorful rice.
-Perfect served on its own or as a side dish for pork chops, steak, and chicken.
+Arroz Mamposteao is a flavorful Puerto Rican rice dish made with leftover white rice, stewed beans, sofrito, bacon and spices that creates the most flavorful rice.
+Perfect side dish for pork chops, steak, or chicken.

 5 from 18 votes